 Koog, the Netherlands Your support is making a real difference and we're grateful for your generosity in this time of uncertainty.
-Kate Merrifield The Trussell Trust, UK SUPPORTING EDUCATION through learning and attaining skills for li through learning and attaining skills for life We work with local schools, education foundations and other community partners to help prepare students for healthier, brighter futures.
+Kate Merrifield The Trussell Trust, UK SUPPORTING EDUCATION through learning and attaining skills for life We work with local schools, education foundations and other community partners to help prepare students for healthier, brighter futures.
 FastFutures In 2020, we became a founder member of FastFutures in the UK which helps young people from diverse backgrounds into work.